moeinnajafi1998/Csharp_middle/README.md

   - Abstract classes and methods.
   - interfaces.

-Generics:
-  - Introduction to generics.
-  - Generic classes and methods.
-  - Constraints on generics.

 LINQ (Language Integrated Query):
   - Querying collections using LINQ.
   - LINQ operators (Where, Select, OrderBy, etc.).